Convenor: Nick Lawrence (email@example.com)

 • Participate in discussions and exercises regarding the role of literature in relation to other media, questions of institutional authority and contemporary cultural debates

-• Make an informed choice of honours-level pathways and specialized options in modern literary topics
+• Make an informed choice of honours-level options in modern literary topics

 Seminar times and venues are arranged at the start of the academic year.
 An evening class is available on Mondays.